-- In homes in the city, country, or suburbs. - In apartments, single-family homes, and both private and public housing. - Inside and outside of the house - In soil around a home.
+both private and public housing.
+Inside and outside of the house earlier.
+Lead can be found:

+🔶 In soil around a home.
 (Soil can pick up lead from exterior paint or other sources such as past use of leaded gas in cars.)